Entrepreneurship is the answer to almost every single problem we have in the world today.

 "We believe students are poised at a unique crossroads in their lives, to see what the world needs.
 We hope that this movement will create a ripple that becomes a wave, for students who don't believe you have to choose mission over money.
 Together, we really can change the world."

-The evening was closed in style and with high energy by Apl.de.ap of The Black Eyed Peas
+The evening was closed in style and with high energy by Apl.de.ap of The Black Eyed Peas, who performed three songs ending with Where Is The Love.

 In addition to being a successful musical artist and record producer, Apl.de.ap knows a thing or two about social innovation.
 He founded the APL Foundation, which is committed to giving back to communities and children in the Philippines and throughout Asia.